Synthetixio/SIPs/content/sccp/sccp-331.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

-Raise the limit of the the maximum amount of USDC liquidity that can be provided to Base Andromeda to 100 million.
+Raise the USDC liquidity cap on Andromeda to 100 million.

 ## Abstract